 Honesty and Integrity: Young Real Estate Appraisals

-Appraising is generally a long term career.
+We think of what we do as a profession.
 The rigors of becoming a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can unquestionably be called a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+So it goes without question in this day and age that real estate appraisal can unquestionably be dubbed a profession rather than a trade.
+In our field, as with any profession, we are bound by an ethical code.

-We have a lot of obligations as appraisers but our main duty is to our clients.
-Typically, for a regular residential appraisal, the appraiser's client is the lender ordering the appraisal.
+An appraiser's chief responsibility is to his or her client.
+Most of the time, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
 Certain matters pertaining to an assignment can only be discussed with an appraiser's client.
-As a a homeowner, if you require to review the appraisal document, you should get it from your lender.
-Other obligations also include, numerical accuracy depending on the assignment parameters, reaching and keeping a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
-Maintaining high ethics and client confidentiality is standard operating procedure for us at Young Real Estate Appraisals.
+As a a homeowner, if you require to obtain a copy of an appraisal report, you should get it through your lender.
+Other responsibilities also include, accurate sums appropriate to the nature of the report, attaining and maintaining a particular level of competency and education, and of course, the appraiser must behave in a professional manner.
+Maintaining high ethics and client confidentiality is just normal course of business for us at Young Real Estate Appraisals.

-Young Real Estate Appraisals has worked hard for its reputation for performing competent and ethically superior appraisals.
+Young Real Estate Appraisals has an established track record for providing competent and ethically superior appraisals.
 Contact us today to learn more.

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
 Generally the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the assignment.
+An appraiser's fiduciary roll is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the order.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for a minimum of five years - at Young Real Estate Appraisals you can rest assured that we adhere to that rule.
+Appraisers also have rules outside of boundaries of clients and others.
+For example, appraisers must store their work files for at least five years - at Young Real Estate Appraisals you can rest assured that we abide by that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We follow these rules to the letter which means you can be assured we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be at ease knowing we are doing everything we can to objectively determine the home or property value.